justinrlee/cc-proxy/README.md

 * b5-pkc-l9mv5.eastus2.azure.confluent.cloud
 * pkac-4rnxk.eastus2.azure.confluent.cloud

 Image currently works for clusters with exactly 6 backend brokers.
-Currently listens on port 9092 and forwards to the correct broker.
+Currently listens on ports 443 and 9092 and forwards to the correct broker (and admin API).